Taking care of Hadrian's Wall: Protecting the wall and path

 Everywhere you step on the Hadrian's Wall Path could be archeologically important, so please take care:

-Trust us, you'll love walking alongside Hadrian's Wall.
-So please make sure you do everything you can to ensure it is there for future generations to enjoy, and maybe in 2000 years your descendents will follow the same path, wondering about their ancestors who did the same!
-For more information on the history of Hadrian's Wall, and supporting management of the wall, visit https://www.visithadrianswall.co.uk/.
+You will love the experience of walking alongside Hadrian's Wall and its history.
+Please make sure you do everything you can to ensure it is there for future generations to enjoy, and who knows, maybe in 2000 years your descendants will follow the same path, wondering about their ancestors who did the same!
+For more information on the history of Hadrian's Wall, visit English Heritage.